Skip to content

 for var_y in var_mk_arr:

-# check if Y is already neighbor of X
+# Check if Y is already a neighbor of X

 if not self.learned_skeleton.has_edge(var, var_y):